stanley-gu/standardsCh/chapter.md

 4. A list of modeling framework, that precises how to interpret a mathematical expression, such as "deterministic", "stochastic", "boolean" etc.

 The annotation of model components with SBO terms will be an essential step to reach MIRIAM-compliance.
+Annotation of SBML models with SBO terms is done through element attributes, rather than within the `annotation` element.
 Not only such an annotation will be important to understand and to programmatically analyze models, it will also power the search strategies used by the databases of models, and in particular BioModels Database.
 The use of SBO terms within SBML will allow to a limited extend to get rid of the explicit mathematics in the model itself, but to download the adequate rate-law instead [@le2006model].

 #### Kinetic Simulation Algorithm Ontology (KiSAO) and Description of Dynamics (TEDDY)